aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 The `[default]` heading defines config for the default profile, which the SDK will use unless you configure it to use another profile.

-You can use named profiles, as shown in the following example:
+You use named profiles, as shown in the following example:

 ```ini
 [profile named-profile]